 The Master should bring ashore details of their vessel, a crew list and crew passports and proof of medical insurance and clearance from their last port of call when registering the vessel.

 All visitors to Ascension Island must first apply for an e-visa to land here.
 The applications can be obtained from AIG enquiries or from either the immigration or customs/port office on St Helena.
 This authorisation must be obtained prior to arrival.

 E-visas should be paid at the time of application.
 Light Dues of £15.00 per vessel is payable at office of the Assistant Harbour Master.
 These fees are mandatory.

 The Master and crew are required to take out medical insurance prior to arriving at Ascension Island.
-This cover must include medical evacuation.
+This cover must include medical evacuation and COVID-19 provision.
 This insurance cover must be for more than 10 days in case of any unscheduled delays at Ascension Island.

 The landing of animals is strictly prohibited and they must therefore remain on board the vessel at all times.

 Anyone arriving by yacht must, in advance, provide information concerning their last port of call and as to whether anyone on board is displaying, or has recently displayed, symptoms possibly consistent with COVID-19.
 This information may be provided in the form of a Maritime Declaration of Health to the Harbour Master.